The Complex Psychology of Leadership in Sports with Dr Susan Giblin

 Generally, leadership has been correlated with group cohesion, group satisfaction and performance.
 This can lead to a misrepresentation of what leadership is and who a good leader is.
 You rarely hear about successful teams that had an absence of quality leadership.
 When you do, it’s more often than not discussed in the context of a team that had a successful single season or single tournament rather than sustained success over multiple seasons.

-Pop-science and pop-psychology are rife with references to ‘positive leadership’ for sport.
+Pop science and pop psychology are rife with references to ‘positive leadership’ for sport.
 It’s the same for business and for life coaches.
-The reality of effective leadership in sport is complex, multifaceted, and often not discussed honestly.
-For players, there’s fear of losing your place or displaying weakness for the team.
+The reality of effective leadership in sports is complex, multifaceted, and often not discussed honestly.
+For players, there’s fear of losing their place or displaying weakness for the team.
 You don’t want to be the one who is seen to break rank in public.

 This leaves us with public displays from prominent sports leaders as our only source of information informing the discussions around leadership.